njourdane/bumo/README.md

 ![](./images/chamfers_and_fillets.png)

-You may notice that the "top box" is not green anymore: this is because the yellow part produced by the fillet shares no edge with the top box, so the part is considered to be new and not just altered.
-In the other hand, the hole kept its pink color, because the bottom circular edge is still connected to the box.

 ### Using the debug mode

 You can turn one or several mutations in debug mode, so all the other faces will be translucent.
 Either by passing a debug attribute to mutations, or passing faces to the debug method: